 - Deposit account and savings account interest certificates.

-New Aadhaar and PAN Rules for Income Tax Return Filing
+New Rules for Income Tax e-filing

-Consequences of Filing Income Tax Returns with Only Aadhaar
+Consequences of Filing ITR with Only Aadhaar

 In case you do not have a Permanent Account Number, you can file your income tax return using Aadhaar.
 Furthermore, your Aadhaar Card is mandatory when applying for a new PAN.
 Under the new income tax rules, taxpayers who file their returns using their Aadhaar card will be allotted PAN after their demographic data has been obtained from the Unique Identification Authority of India (UIDAI).